arquillian/arquillian-extension-qunit/README.md

 # Arquillian QUnit
-[Arquillian QUnit](https://github.com/arquillian/arquillian-extension-qunit) is an [Arquillian](http://arquillian.org/) extension which automates the QUnit JavaScript testing on Web Applications.
-[Arquillian](http://arquillian.org/) integrates with the testing framework which is JUnit in this case.
+[Arquillian QUnit](https://github.com/arquillian/arquillian-extension-qunit) is an [Arquillian](http://arquillian.org/) extension which automates QUnit JavaScript unit testing.
+It integrates transparently with the JUnit testing framework and therefore can be easily used in continuous integration environments.

 Arquillian-Qunit knows how many QUnit tests have to be executed before the actual QUnit tests execution.
 In the case where a Qunit Test Suite gets stuck because of a stuck QUnit test, Arquillian-QUnit marks the stuck test and the rest of QUnit tests which are not executed/reached as failed.